Red Sox vs. Orioles Player Props Betting Odds

-Rafael Devers is among the players with prop bets on the table when the Baltimore Orioles and the Boston Red Sox square off at Fenway Park on Friday (beginning at 7:10 PM ET).
+Player prop bet options for Rafael Devers and others are listed when the Boston Red Sox host the Baltimore Orioles at Fenway Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!